 Twyla Tharp Menu

-Push Comes to Shove, 1984, performed by Mikhail Baryshnikov and members of American Ballet Theatre, was the first work Twyla Tharp choreographed for Baryshnikov, with whom she went on to have a successful artistic partnership.
+Push Comes to Shove, created in 1976 and aired in 1984, performed by Mikhail Baryshnikov and members of American Ballet Theatre, was the first work Twyla Tharp choreographed for Baryshnikov, with whom she went on to have a successful artistic partnership.

 Pictured: Twyla Tharp in her work Sue's Leg, 1975, one of the influential works she choreographed to classic jazz recordings, in this case by Fats Waller.
 (Photofest.)